LeetLLM

 Output

 Every ranker below receives permitted, not CHUNKS.
-This isn't a presentation detail: it is the API boundary that prevents a new ranking algorithm from weakening the service contract.
+This isn't a presentation detail: it's the API boundary that prevents a new ranking algorithm from weakening the service contract.

 The fixed EVAL_DATE keeps replay behavior stable.
-The chunk shape also preserves document_id and parent_id from the previous lesson, even though this chapter changes ranking rather than citation packing.
+The chunk shape also preserves document_id and parent_id from the previous lesson, even though ranking changes while citation packing stays the same.

 evidence-boundary-regression.py